 Where the sources line up

-Google AI Blog is strong enough to treat the story as verified, but the useful part still lies in the context and practical impact.
+Google Chrome Blog is strong enough to treat the story as verified, but the useful part still lies in the context and practical impact.
 When you write a prompt that you’ll want to use again, you can save it as a Skill directly from your chat history.
-Google AI Blog form the main source layer behind the core facts in this piece.
+Google Chrome Blog form the main source layer behind the core facts in this piece.
+For people paying for AI tools, the difference only matters when it removes real steps from writing, research, meetings, coding, or operations rather than adding another feature label.
+The readers who should look most closely are usually freelancers, content teams, product teams, and smaller businesses deciding which paid AI layer is actually worth it.

 The details worth keeping